-SUDOERS(5) File Formats Manual SUDOERS(5) a two-line prompt is used to make it easier to cut and paste the chall window.
-It's not as pretty as the default but some people find it mo This flag is off by default.
-0 mail_all_cmnds Send mail to the mailto user every time a user attempts to run a com (this includes sudoedit ).
+SUDOERS(5) File Formats Manual SUDOERS(5) standard input is not connected to the user's tty, due to I/O redirection the command is part of a pipeline, that input is also captured and state separate log file.
+For more information, see the I/O LOG FILES set is off by default. ored in a log_output If set, sudo will run the command in a pseudo-tty and log all output the screen, similar to the script(1) command.
+For more information LOG FILES section.
+This flag is off by default. log_year If set, the four-digit year will be logged in the (non-syslog) sudo lo is off by default. g file.
+This flag long_otp_prompt When validating with a One Time Password (OTP) scheme such as a two-line prompt is used to make it easier to cut and paste the chal window.
+It's not as pretty as the default but some people find it mo This flag is off by default. lenge to a local mail_all_cmnds Send mail to the mailto user every time a user attempts to run a con (this includes sudoedit ).
 No mail will be sent if the user runs sudo option unless there is an authentication error and the mail_badpass .
 This flag is off by default. with the -l or -v mail_always Send mail to the mailto user every time a user runs sudo .
 This flag default. is off by mail_badpass Send mail to the mailto user if the user running sudo does not enter password.
-If the command the user is attempting to run is not perm and one of the mail_all_cmnds , mail_always , mail_no_host , mail_n mail_no_user flags are set, this flag will have no effect.
-This flag is itted by sudoers co_perms or mail_no_host If set, mail will be sent to the mailto user if the invoking user exists file, but is not allowed to run commands on the current host.
-This f default. mail_no_perms If set, mail will be sent to the mailto user if the invoking user is allo but the command they are trying is not listed in their sudoers file en explicitly denied.
+If the command the user is attempting to run is not perm and one of the mail_all_cmnds , mail_always , mail_no_host , mail_r mail_no_user flags are set, this flag will have no effect.
+This flag is nitted by sudoers no_perms or mail_no_host If set, mail will be sent to the mailto user if the invoking user exists file, but is not allowed to run commands on the current host.
+This f default. mail_no_perms If set, mail will be sent to the mailto user if the invoking user is allo but the command they are trying is not listed in their sudoers file er explicitly denied.
 This flag is off by default. mail_no_user If set, mail will be sent to the mailto user if the invoking user is not file.
-This flag is on by default. in the sudoers match_group_by_g id By default, when matching groups, sudoers will first resolve all the IDs to group names and then compare those group names to any group in the sudoers file.
-This works well on systems where the number of oup names listed
+This flag is on by default. in the sudoers match\group\by\gid

-IDs to group names and then compare those group names to any group names listed in the sudoers file.
+By default, sudoers will look up each group the user is a member of by group ID to determine the group name (this is only done once).
+The resulting list of the user's group names is used when matching groups listed in the sudoers file.
 This works well on systems where the number of groups listed in the sudoers file is larger than the number of groups a typical user belongs to.
 On systems where group lookups are slow, where users may belong to a large number of groups, and where the number of groups listed in the sudoers file is relatively small, it may be prohibitively expensive and running commands via sudo may take longer than normal.
-On such systems it may be faster to use the match\group\by\gid flag to avoid resolving the user's group IDs to group names and instead resolve all group names listed in the sudoers file, matching by group ID instead of by group name.
-The match\group\by\gid flag has no effect when sudoers data is stored in LDAP.
-This flag is off by default.
+On such systems it may be faster to use the match\group\by\gid flag to avoid resolving the user's group IDs to group names.
+In this case, sudoers must look up any group name listed in the sudoers file and use the group ID instead of the group name when determining whether the user is a member of the group.